CS6620-S21/Distributed-File-Systems-Reliability/README.md

 A setup which can validate the reliability of any given Distributed File System

 ## 6. Release Planning:
-Currently asked us to learn Ansible, Terraform and MooseFS
+Currently asked us to learn Ansible, Terraform and MooseFS.
+Will add front end using Django if having spare time.